 What Else This New Mama Couldn’t Live Without

 So, Thule Infant Sling, thank you for saving a new mama from certain insanity.
 I thank you.
 My whole family thanks you.
-And if you’re wondering what other baby products are on my short list of “Could Not Have Lived Without”, rounding out my top five are:
+And if you’re wondering what other baby products are on my short list of “Could Not Have Lived Without”, rounding out my top four are:

 (4) Graco DreamGlider Bassinet Swing – This is where the baby slept at night for the first 2 months.

 (3) Boppy Pillow – Once the baby hit about 1 month old, she loved being propped up on this.
 Also a HUGE help with Tummy Time.